Aboca Museum

 99 ingredients for a Teriaca

 The forerunner of this type of compound was definitely Teriaca, one of the most famous medicines in the history of pharmacy.
-In its various versions, it achieved the greatest possible number of ingredients within a single compound, skilfully dosed and combined.
+In its various versions, it has reached the greatest possible number of ingredients within a single compound, skilfully dosed and combined.

 ABOCA Museum - Still life with three poison flasksMuseimpresa